AlexeyAnshakov/dg.wr.io/content/Knowledge Base.md

-The Knowledge base (KB) is based on the [Zettelkasten](Zettel.md) methodology. **KB is not an encyclopedia**.
+The Knowledge base (KB) is based on the [Zettelkasten](Zettel.md) methodology. **KB is not an encyclopedia or wiki**.
 Its purpose is to provide the minimum necessary information to set the right direction for further research.
 The character limit rule forces you to write only the most important.

 Following the [5Ws](The%205%20Ws%20and%201%20H.md) principles provides a solid Knowledge Base structure and thus structures information → knowledge.
 Also, it will be easy to write and find the information knowing how the KB is arranged.
 Last but not least, this helps to build and support a link base in [TheBrain](in_progress\Tools.md).